 Any extra services we provide that are not covered by the terms and conditions of this report must be covered by a separate contract.

-If you want to complain about the service, please refer to the complaints handling procedure in the 'Description of the RICS HomeBuyer (Survey) Service' at the back of this report.
+If you want to complain about the service, please refer to the complaints handling procedure in the 'Description of the RICS HomeBuyer Report (Level 2 Survey)' towards the end of this report.